 Building Permits, a sign of future construction, rose 2.5 percent from February to March to an annual rate of 1.354 million.
 It will be important to see if construction data continues to improve and if starts on single-family homes begin to rise, as many areas around the country are still plagued by a limited inventory of homes for sale on the market.

 Low inventory continued to impact sales of existing homes in March, with just a 3.6-month supply of homes available, well below the 6-month level that is considered healthy.
 March Existing Home Sales rose 1.1 percent from February to an annual rate of 5.60 million units, the National Association of REALTORS® reported.
 However, sales were down 1.2 percent from March 2017.

 More new homes were sold than expected in March, as New Homes Sales rose 4 percent from February to an annual rate of 694,000, a four-month high.
 Sales were up 8.8 percent from March 2017.
 There were considerable differences in sales around the country, however.
 In the Northeast, sales plunged 54.8 percent, while sales in the West soared to their highest level since December 2006, up 28.3 percent.
 Overall, March saw a 5.2-month supply of new homes for sale on the market.

 The notion of higher inflation and an improving economy has pushed Mortgage Bonds lower this year.
 While home loan rates have edged higher, they remain historically attractive.

-At this time, home loan rates remain attractive.
-If you or anyone you know has questions about home loan rates or products, please don't hesitate to contact me.
+If you or anyone you know has questions about home loan rates or products, please reach out at any time.
 I'd be happy to help.